GLENNIS LOGSDON, PH.D.

 I'm a postdoctoral research fellow in Evan Eichler's laboratory at the University of Washington School of Medicine Department of Genome Sciences, where I study the sequence, variation, evolution, and function of human centromeres using computational, phylogenetic, and cell biological approaches.

-I'm an NIH K99-funded postdoctoral research fellow at the University of Washington School of Medicine, where I study the sequence, structure, and evolution of human centromeric regions under the guidance of Dr. Evan Eichler.
+I'm an NIH K99-funded postdoctoral research fellow at the University of Washington School of Medicine, where I study the sequence, structure, and evolution of human centromeric regions in Dr. Evan Eichler's laboratory.

-I previously obtained my Ph.D. in Biochemistry and Molecular Biophysics from the University of Pennsylvania Perelman School of Medicine in 2018, where I studied centromere establishment on human artificial chromosomes under the guidance of Dr. Ben Black.
+I previously obtained my Ph.D. in Biochemistry and Molecular Biophysics from the University of Pennsylvania Perelman School of Medicine in 2018, where I studied centromere establishment on human artificial chromosomes with Dr. Ben Black.

-I also obtained my B.A. in Biochemistry from the University of Pennsylvania in 2011, where I studied telomeric noncoding RNAs in budding yeast, under the guidance of Dr. Brad Johnson.
+I also obtained my B.A. in Biochemistry from the University of Pennsylvania in 2011, where I studied telomeric noncoding RNAs in budding yeast with Dr. Brad Johnson.

-As I transition to independence, I hope to apply my understanding of human centromere sequence, variation, and function to build new, more efficient centromeres on human artificial chromosomes that can be used to better understand our genome and treat human diseases.
+As I transition to independence, I aim to determine how centromeres vary among the human population and in disease.
+I also plan to build new, more efficient centromeres on human artificial chromosomes that can be used to better understand our genome and treat diseases.

 Centromere sequence, structure, and evolution

 The sequence, structure, epigenetic, and evolutionary map of the human chromosome 8 centromere.
 This centromere consists of a 2.08 megabasepair (Mbp) D8Z2 alpha-satellite higher-order repeat (HOR) array flanked by blocks of monomeric/divergent alpha-satellite.
 The D8Z2 HOR array is heavily methylated, except for a small, 73 kbp region that is hypomethylated.
 This hypomethylated region is centered within the 632 kbp centromeric chromatin domain, marked by the presence of the histone H3 variant, CENP-A. A pairwise sequence identity heat map reveals five major evolutionary layers and a mirror symmetry, characteristic of active sequence homogenization within the core of the HOR array.
 Adapted from Logsdon et al., Nature, 2021.

 The sequence, structure, and evolutionary map of the chromosome 8 centromere in chimpanzee, orangutan, and rhesus macaque.
 All three centromeres have a layered and symmetrical organization, similar to that observed in humans.
 Adapted from Logsdon et al., Nature, 2021.